SenteonLLC/senteonllc.github.io/docs/endpointconfiguration.md

 #### Modifying Individual Settings
 After clicking the `Edit` button, the `Edit Individual Settings` page will display the Endpoint's Applied/Target Configuration Set which is inherited from its Group.

-In this page you can view Setting information by clicking `View`.
+In this page you can view security setting information by clicking `View`.
 You can also modify the target values of individual settings by clicking `Modify`, making a selection, and then clicking the `Apply Changes` button.

 After clicking `Apply Changes`, Senteon will determine if there are any exising Groups that match the modified Applied/Target Configuration Set.
 If any matching Groups exist, an option will be provided to move the Endpoint into the existing Group.
 If there are no matching Groups, or you choose not to add the Endpoint to a matching one, a new Exception Group will be made for the Endpoint.